Review: You All Grow Up and Leave Me by Piper Weiss

 Filed Under: My rage knows no bounds!

+This level of dramatic soap-opera nutty-ness is just not my thing.
+It lacks humour and humanity, and is overpopulated with silly dialogue and tropes that feel like a reenactment.
 Not to mention, the internal misogyny that permeates the entire theme gets my feminist hackles up.

 Continue reading “Review: The Last Mrs. Parrish by Liv Constantine”